Board overview

 • USB-C0 (J4) general purpose USB port

-• USB-C3 (J3) debug console interface port
+• USB-C3 (J3) debug console interface port (disabled in the shared controller configuration)

 Those ports are maintained by the on-board USB-C Power Delivery controller (Texas Instruments/TPS65988).
 This controller needs to be configured in order to make it implement one of the desired power source/sink negotiation scenarios.